 While this isn't the most comfortable sleeping position, it can be a great sign that you and your partner are absolutely crazy about each other.

 When couples sleep facing the opposite direction and not touching, many people would be quick to assume that a relationship is on the rocks.

 In fact, nearly 27% of couples sleep this way.
 Couples that sleep facing away from each other and not touching are often in a mature, healthy relationship built on trust and independence.

 By facing away from each other, the couple is showing that they trust their partner, and don't need constant reassurance to keep that trust.

-According to sleep psychologist Corrine Sweet, couples who sleep back to back are comfortable and trusting and are "connected and secure in themselves.
+According to sleep and relationship psychologist Corrine Sweet, couples who sleep back to back are comfortable and trusting and are "connected and secure in themselves.
 This position shows both closeness and independence in (their) relationship" (Source)

 6. The Moon Landing - Transitional Period In The Relationship

 The Moon Landing sleeping position is when a couple sleeps back to back with only their butts touching.
 While this position can sound a bit odd, its actually a sign of a transitioning relationship, and people who sleep like this have likely been together a while.

 If you and your partner sleep like this, you're likely transitioning away from the honeymoon phase of your relationship into something more substantial and meaningful.

 If you're not the spooning-type of couple, most mature relationships hit the moon landing phase and eventually transition into the decoupled couple position.